This post may contain affiliate links. Please see my disclosure policy for details.

-I particularly enjoyed their bird cage elevator, it really added a historical touch to the place!
-As it only had 3 sides, you could see the floors as you traveled up and down each day.
+I particularly enjoyed their birdcage elevator, it really added a historical touch to the place!
+As it only had 3 sides, you could see the floors as you travelled up and down each day.

 How to get around Alexandria

-As there is 32 kilometres of coast line in Alexandria, it would be wise to make sure you have transport to get around the city.
+As there are 32 kilometres of coastline in Alexandria, it would be wise to make sure you have transport to get around the city.

 I hired a driver to take me to Montazah Gardens, Pompey’s pillar, the Catacombs of Kom El Shoqafa and a few other places for around £500EGP for the whole day (£22GBP).
 I did negotiate though and promised I’d use his service for a drop off at the bus station the next day as part of the deal!